17 years without a raise? Welcome to Brexit Britain

 'Unremittingly grim'

-It based its projection of earnings in 2025 on OBR forecasts that run to 2022, showing that real wages will still be £1,000 below the pre-crisis peak at that point.
+The foundation based its projection of earnings in 2025 on OBR forecasts, which it said imply that average real annual wages will still be £555 ($740) below their pre-crisis peak at the end of the 2022-23 fiscal year.

 "The future for family finances implied by yesterday's forecasts is unremittingly grim," the group said in its report.

-Note: -- Correction: An earlier version of this story gave an incorrect figure for the projected gap between earnings in 2022-23 and their peak before the global financial crisis.